MarekMatyas/tech201_virtualization/README.md

 ***Environment variable*** is accessible from any environment.
 To print out all environment variable use `printenv`.
 By default, the environment variables are non-persistent.

 ***Persistent variable*** stays in the environment even if the environment closes.
 Any variables that were made non-persistent will not exist anymore.
-Altought they will be destroyed if the destroy the machine.
+Altough they will be destroyed if the machine will be destroyed.